CopernicaMarketingSoftware/Documentation/SMTPeter/dmarc-deployment.md

 The SMTPeter dashboard allows you to do this deployment automatically.
-You can enter the percentage that you would like to have, and the date when you want to have it deployed, and SMTPeter will every day automatically update your DNS records to get to this percentage.
+You can enter the percentage that you would like to have, and the date when you want to have it deployed, and SMTPeter will every day automatically update your DNS records to slowly advance to this percentage.

 ## Processing reports